ssteinbauer/BookNotes/Book Log.md

 ## 2018-03

+Hering, Mirco (2018).
+DevOps for the Modern Enterprise: Winning practices to transform a legacy IT organization.
+Portland, OR: IT Revolution Press.

 Poppendieck, M. & Poppendieck, T. (2013).
 The Lean Mindset: Ask the Right Questions.
 Boston, MA: Addison-Wesley Professional.

 Forsgren, N., Humble, J., & Kim, G. (2018).
 Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations.
 Portland, OR: IT Revolution Press.